 The next morning, just hours before he would board the bus with Tim McLean, he sold his laptop to a 15-year-old boy for $60.
-Once Li's gruesome crime was uncovered, however, the computer was quickly confiscated.
+Once Li's gruesome actions became public, however, the computer was quickly confiscated.

 Li Was A Struggling Immigrant